sankeer28/Soundboard/README.md

 # Soundboard
-Soundboard made in HTML, CSS, Javascript and built with Electron App is already built and available in [releases](https://github.com/sankeer28/Soundboard/releases/tag/Soundboard) Test
+Soundboard made in HTML, CSS, Javascript and built with Electron App is already built and available in [releases](https://github.com/sankeer28/Soundboard/releases/tag/Soundboard) Soundboard is also available online on [Github Pages](sankeer28.github.io/Soundboard/) Test
 ## Features:
 - Standalone app